-Until a vaccine and effective therapies are developed, plans and protocols that balance college life with what’s best for the health and safety of our community, and that follow federal, state and local government guidelines, must be in place by the day we reopen.
-Those will include, among other things:
+Until a vaccine and effective therapies are developed, plans and protocols that balance college life with what’s best for the health and safety of our community, and that follow federal, state and local government guidelines, must be in place.
+These include, among other things:

 - Physical (or social) distancing;

 - Screening, self-monitoring, testing, contact tracing, and surveillance;

 - Reduced density in classrooms, residence halls, dining halls, and workplaces;

 - Personal protective gear such as protective masks in social and public settings, and maintaining appropriate personal hygiene;

 - Newly configured spaces and use protocols; and